slowernews/wisdom-tldr/chapters/chapter_1_self.md

 When you look at your bank account and don’t like what you see, you need to remember that these results were caused by your thoughts.
 They were caused by your beliefs, your decisions, and your values that were then projected into your reality.

-– Have a Mission
-Every day, whether it’s “be creative today.”
+Have a Mission: Every day, whether it’s “be creative today.”
 Or “go some place you’ve never been” or “talk to ten random strangers”, make a mission.
 Learn something new.
 Missions are for people who DO.
 Mission statements are for people who DON’T.

 What do you really want?
 - What do the actions of your past suggest is most important to you?